Iliyan-Y/CV/README.md

 ## Work Experience

 #### The Knightsbridge Apartments, Concierge Aug 2017 - Jul 2020

-- Many different people rely on me to organise their days.
+- Used my problem solving and organisational skills to receive the request/problem, organize it into understandable tasks, split it into smaller steps and then take action of completing the steps to solving it.
 - I had to make sure that every resident request is completed by the end of my shift or handed out properly to the next one.
-- I've used my emotional intelligence to convert a high pressure situation into a smooth working process, by adapting my behavioural approach to take into account the feelings of others.
+- Used my emotional intelligence to convert a high pressure situation into a smooth working process, by adapting my behavioural approach to take into account the feelings of others.

 ## Education